 - Asia South East (Highest Commendation)

 Additional Note – At this point, given the worldwide pandemic with which we’re faced, film festivals are either postponing screenings, or moving to one of several online exhibition models for limited time screenings.
 We fully support both decisions, and I’ll post updates for whenever online screenings are scheduled.
-However, I’m anticipating a premature end to our festival year.
-It’s been a fantastic run, and we’ll see it through to the very end.
+It’s been a fantastic run so far, and we’ll see it through to the very end.
 I’m hoping we can find a willing streaming distributor who can provide this project with a more permanent home!

 It’s the holiday season here in the frozen north of Minnesota, and whatever basket of holidays you choose to celebrate (or not), I wish you well.
 We all find ourselves in the midst of those interesting times I keep hearing warnings about, but my fervent hope is we can survive them, in the spirit of Nietzsche’s famous quote.